Omulosi/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A fully resposive website renders well on a variety of devices whatever their screen sizes.
+They provide an optimal viewing experience for users without loss of information or at the expense of user experience across a wide array of devices.
+The content is fluidly adapted to the device used to access the website without loss of information.

+Adaptive websites provides breakpoints where content is rendered differently for a given screen that falls within some category of sizes e.g a different layout for mobile, desktop, tablet etc already pre-designed and ready to kick in if a user uses a particular device.

 2. Describe what it means to be mobile first vs desktop first.

+In mobile first design, we begin the design process by focussing on mobile views/ devices with smaller screen sizes and ensuring that appearance of our content is specifically suited to such smaller screens.
+Desktop design takes the opposite view.
+We start design the UI for the biggest screen possible and only incorporate mobile design later on in the project.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It ensures we use whole number values that are easy to calculate and reason about.
+Rem units are based off of the font size of the html element (16px);
+using this default value results in fractional values.
+Using the '62.5%' rule sets the base html font-size to 10px, which is easier to reason about and quickly calculate new values.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way of structuring your CSS styles such it becomes more modular and repetiton is limited.
+It brings features used in mainstrean programming languages such as variables, scope/name-spacing, mixins(functions) etc into CSS.
+This helps in dealing with complexity that would arise in large CSS files.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite: Nesting selector inside one another

+The concept that gives me most trouble would be when to decide to refactor out sections into mixins and accomplish this effectively.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.